 The asking price for the jewel was £5million (plus £1m VAT) to keep it in the country.
 Luckily it was announced on 27 August 2017 that William Bollinger – an Irish-American philanthropist and hedge fund manager – had acquired it and has gifted the coronet to the Victoria & Albert Museum in London, Great Britain.
 The coronet will go on display as the centerpiece of the newly refreshed William and Judith Bollinger Jewellery Gallery in 2019, the bicentenary year of the birth of both Queen Victoria and her husband Prince Albert.

-This gallery displays 3,500 jewels from the jewellery collection of the museum, one of the finest and most comprehensive in the world.
-The gallery tells the story of European jewellery during the last 800 years.
-Shown are jewels that reflect the splendor of courtly life, the best designs from the great jewellery houses of the 20th century and jewels designed by important contemporary designers.
-The jewelry includes diamonds worn by Empress Catherine of Russia, the Beauharnais Emeralds Emperor Napoléon I of the French gifted to his adopted daughters, and jewellery worn by his wife Empress Josephine.
+This gallery displays 3,500 jewels from the jewelry collection of the museum, one of the finest and most comprehensive in the world.
+The gallery tells the story of European jewelry during the last 800 years.
+Shown are jewels that reflect the splendor of courtly life, the best designs from the great jewelry houses of the 20th century and jewels designed by important contemporary designers.
+The jewelry includes diamonds worn by Empress Catherine of Russia, the Beauharnais Emeralds Emperor Napoléon I of the French gifted to his adopted daughters, and jewelry worn by his wife Empress Josephine.
 It sounds like something I really need to visit when I am in London again.

 The coronet, terminating in two gold loops, and mounted with eleven step-cut sapphires set in gold and with diamonds set in silver was created in 1842.
 The coronet has a height of 3,8 centimeters and a diameter of 11,5 centimeters and is in excellent condition.
 When Prince Albert of Saxe-Coburg and Gotha married Queen Victoria in 1840 he presented her with a large sapphire and diamond cluster brooch.
 She wore it on her wedding day, and it still is in the possession of the British royal family.